jhrcek/relation-explorer/README.md

         - [ ] injective
         - [ ] bijective
     - [ ] ...
+- [ ] When property is not satisfied add "why?" tooltip that will explain why

 - [ ] Given the properties that it satisfies show wheter it is one of well know structures:
     - [ ] Equivalence relation (show corresponding partition)